Atradius: Shareholders

 Grupo Compañía Española de Crédito y Caución, S.L.
-(Grupo CyC) is a holding company owned 73.84% by Grupo Catalana Occidente.
+(Grupo CyC) is a holding company owned 73.84% by Grupo Catalana Occidente S.A.
 Grupo CyC holds 64.23% of Atradius N.V.

 Grupo Catalana Occidente S.A.
-(GCO) is, either directly or indirectly, the parent company of a group of insurance companies and it is listed on the Barcelona and Madrid stock exchanges.
+(GCO) is, either directly or indirectly, the parent company of a group of insurance companies.

 GCO has an economic stake in Atradius N.V. of 83.20%, of which 35.77% is directly owned and 47.43% is owned indirectly through Grupo CyC holding company.